Causes of Childhood Disorders

 Conduct Disorder (CD)

-This is characterized by more serious behavioral issues, such as aggression, deceitfulness, and non-following of the rules.
+Conduct Disorder is characterized by more serious behavioral issues, such as aggression, deceit, and not following rules.
 Young adults are more affected than younger children.

-Symptoms: Children who are born with this disorder are known to present signs of physical aggression, bullying, stealing, and, in some cases, property damage.
-They often lack empathy and have little remorse for their actions.
+Children with CD present signs of physical aggression, bullying, stealing, and, in some cases, property damage.
+Children with this condition frequently demonstrate a lack of empathy and show little remorse for their actions.

-Treatment of conduct disorder normally requires a combination of counseling, family-based therapy, and intervention from teachers and schools.
+Treatment of conduct disorder typically requires a combination of counseling, family-based therapy, and intervention from teachers and schools.

 Anxiety Disorders in Children

-Up to 7% of the world’s population is made up of children who suffer from mild to debilitating anxiety disorders.
-This affects their ability to be a part of normal activities [5].
+Up to 7% of the world’s population is made up of children who suffer from mild to debilitating anxiety disorders, which affect their ability to participate in everyday activities [6].

 Separation Anxiety Disorder